Facebook and Twitter say they found Iran-based propaganda effort

 On Tuesday, Facebook said its investigation into the Iran-based pages began with a tip in July from FireEye, a private security firm.
 FireEye published its own preliminary findings on its website.

+Samples of the posts in question, released by Facebook, showed that the pages posted on an array of divisive global topics such as Britain's planned exit from the European Union, U.S. relations with North Korea and the Israeli-Palestinian conflict.

-Facebook did not release any material from the Iranian pages.
-It said its investigation was continuing and that the company had shared its findings with U.S. and British authorities.
+Facebook said its investigation was continuing and that the company had shared its findings with U.S. and British authorities.

 One part of the Iran-based network, going by the name "Quest 4 Truth," claimed to be an independent Iranian media organization but was in fact linked to Iranian state media, Facebook said.
 Other accounts used the name "Liberty Front Press," the company said.